Top 10 critical thinking interview questions

 There are plenty of examples of different types of interview questions available, but your questions must relate to the position and the environment in your company.
 For example, if the role requires critical decisions on a technical level, the questions must be structured around the relevant skill.
 If the role requires critical thinking around people (customers or staff), focus on people skills.

-There’s a trend to ask brainteaser questions during interviews to measure a candidates response, but please don’t go that route.
+There’s a trend to ask brainteaser questions during interviews to measure a candidate’s response, but please don’t go that route.
 It’s pointless!
-Asking something like “Jo is one on three children.
+Asking something like “Jo is one of three children.
 Her sisters are named May and June.
 What’s the third child’s name?” is meaningless.

 Whether the candidate answers “Jo” correctly or says “probably April” tells you nothing about their critical thinking abilities or anything else.